 The show was as cheesy as expected.
 Minnie, Mickey, Chip, Dale, and Goofy performed a couple of song and dance numbers and there was a cowboy brawl around a campfire.
 Annie Oakley did a bunch of sharpshooting and the cowboys raced to deliver letters a la the Pony Express.
 Sitting Bull and a group of Native Americans were also featured.

-Our other experience in the Disney Village was eating at Café Mickey on our last day.
-We had purchased the dining plan, and this was the only character meal it covered (characters will no longer be appearing at the restaurant after the end of March) and it sounded like a fun way to wrap up the Disney portion of our trip.
+Our other dining experience in the Disney Village was eating at Café Mickey on our last day.
+We had purchased the dining plan, and this was the only character meal it covered, so it sounded like a fun way to wrap up the Disney portion of our trip.

 I hadn’t looked at a menu prior to booking, and we found that there were only a few options available.
 I ended up with a cheeseburger, which is the kind of thing I usually avoid when traveling abroad, but nothing else really appealed to me.
 For dessert, I had a Mickey cupcake, which was adorable, but looked better than it tasted.

 We were amused by the eclectic mix of characters milling around.
-I’ve been to plenty of WDW character meals and they usually have some kind of theme ie. princesses, Pooh characters, Fab Five, etc., but this one featured Mickey, Rabbit (from Pooh), Goofy, Pluto, and the penguin from “Mary Poppins.”
-I was particularly excited to see Rabbit because I’d never met him before, and it’s rare for me to get to see new characters after working at WDW for almost two years through college and grad school.
+I’ve been to plenty of WDW character meals and they usually have some kind of theme ie. princesses, Pooh characters, Mickey and friends, etc., but this one featured Mickey Mouse, Rabbit (from Pooh), Goofy, Pluto, and the penguin from “Mary Poppins.”
+I was particularly excited to see Rabbit because I’d never met him before, and it’s rare for me to get to see new characters after working at Disney World for almost two years through college and grad school.

 I really liked having the Disney Village as the gateway to the parks.
 It felt very much like Disneyland in Anaheim.
-As much as I’ll always consider WDW to be my Disney home, the way it’s spread out will always be a major drawback.
+As much as I’ll always consider Disney World to be my Disney home, the way it’s spread out is a major drawback.
 Park-hopping with a five-minute walk sure beats a 20-minute bus ride and going through security again.